lexcao/rust_fullstack_todo/README.md

 CREATE TABLE todos
 (
     id         SERIAL PRIMARY KEY,
     content    TEXT        NOT NULL,
-    status     SMALLINT  NOT NULl,
+    status     VARCHAR(32) NOT NULl,
     created_at TIMESTAMP   NOT NULL,
     updated_at TIMESTAMP   NOT NULL
 );
 ```